hyscale/hyscale/docs/hyscale-commands-reference.md

-  -a, --application string   name of application `<applicationName>` -v  --verbose              `Optional` verbose mode -P  string                 `Optional` profile name
+  -a, --application string   name of application `<applicationName>` -v  --verbose              `Optional` verbose mode -P  string                 `Optional` profile name -o, --output json          `Optional` After the command has completed its execution, deployment status will be shown in a json format.
 ```

 #### Description